-Prickly lettuce is unlike farmed lettuce which is tender and milky, just as it is taken in salads; however, it lacks practically any medicinal properties.
-Instead, when it is green, wholly grown, and mature (wild lettuce is, even better), it is a valuable remedy used in ancient times.
+Prickly lettuce is unlike farmed lettuce, which is tender and milky, just as it is used in salads; however, it lacks practically any medicinal properties.
+Instead, it is a valuable remedy used in ancient times when it is green, wholly grown, and mature (wild lettuce is even better).

 Healing Properties and Uses

 The leaves of prickly lettuce contain chlorophyll, mineral salts, vitamins, and a bitter substance.
 However, the active components that act on the nervous system are found in the milky latex, which springs from the plant’s stems when cut.
-From this latex, and employing a process called solidification, lactucarium is obtained.
+Lactucarium is obtained from this latex by employing a process called solidification.

 Prickly lettuce leaves, and especially latex, have the following properties:

-- Sedative, similar to opium, though unlike this, lettuce does not have any toxic effect, so it may be used even with children.
-In whom it calms excessive activity and eases sleep.
+- Sedative, similar to opium, though unlike this, lettuce does not have any toxic effect so that it may be used even with children.
+In this way, it calms excessive activity and eases sleep.

 - Anaphrodisiac.
 It helps control sexual excitation.
 Dioscorides said that “it stops wet dreams and represses the disorderly appetite for fornication.”